telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/send-keystrokes.md

 ##Problem 3##

-*I want to perform multi-select while holding down the Ctrl key.*
+*I want to perform combination of key presses like Ctrl+A.*

 ##Solution 3##